 Besides reading, I also love to travel.
 I have currently been to 49 out of 50 states (with Hawaii still to go) and 9 out of 10 Canadian provinces (with Newfoundland still to go).
 I've made short trips to Mexico, Iceland, Scotland, England, Austria, France, Germany, Poland, Czech Republic, Romania, Croatia, Slovenia, Italy, Switzerland, and New Zealand.
 I also spent a fabulous semester in Budapest, Hungary in Fall 2002.
 I absolutely loved it there and I'm always counting down the time until my next trip back.

 Otherwise it's not surprising to find me bicycling around Valparaiso (weather-permitting), bowling, solving crossword puzzles, or working to improve my juggling skills.
 I thoroughly enjoy playing euchre whenever I can assemble a crew for it.
 I enjoy live theater (community theater, broadway, etc.) much more than movies.
 I'm also a fan of my students, and it's not surpring to find me on campus regularly for various Valpo athletic events, concerts, and plays.

 Finally, above all my interests comes my faith.
 I've spent much time evaluating and re-evaluating what I believe.
 Through all my struggles, I find the existence of God and His love for all creation undeniable.
-I am currently a member of Immanuel Lutheran Church (Valparaiso, IN) where I help run the sound system on Sunday mornings and play in the adult handbell choir.
+I am currently a member of Immanuel Lutheran Church (Valparaiso, IN).
+In the past, I have operated the sound system on Sunday mornings and played in the adult handbell choir.
 I was also an at-large member of the congregation council for 2015-2016.